emoacht/DiskGazer/README.md

 Disk Gazer is a high-definition disk measuring tool which can measure the transfer rates of a physical disk in a small unit and at any location in the disk.

-The original aim was to look into waves in hard disk drives.
+The original aim was to look into certain waves in hard disk drives.
 See [What Wave In Your Drive?](http://emoacht.github.io/DiskGazer/)

 :book: [English](https://emoacht.github.io/DiskGazer/readme_en.html) | :book: [Japanese](https://emoacht.github.io/DiskGazer/readme_jp.html)
 -|-